-A student holding a teaching or research assistantship must take 12 to 15 semester hours during each fall or spring semester enrolled, and 9 semester hours during each summer term enrolled.
+A student holding a teaching or research assistantship must take 12 to 15 credit hours during each fall or spring semester enrolled, and 9 semester hours during each summer term enrolled.
+These credits must be graduate level @6000 level or above.
+Students are permitted to work a maximum of 20 hours per week in a single or combined positions.